andyk/andyk.github.io/_posts/2024-05-31-introducing-headless-terminal.md

 I've been using LLM agents for coding, and needed something like a headless browser but for terminals.
 So I teamed up with [@sickill](https://x.com/sickill) (creator of [asciinema](https://asciinema.org)) to build [`ht`](https://github.com/andyk/ht).

 Headless Terminal is an open source executable that wraps and provides text screenshots of a terminal.
 Terminals are one of the oldest and most prolific UI frameworks in all of computing.
 And they are stateful so, for example, when you use an editor in your terminal, the terminal has to manage state about the cursor location.
 Without `ht`, an agent struggles to manage this state directly.
-With ht, an agent can just observe the terminal like a human does.
+With `ht`, an agent can just observe the terminal like a human does.

 How `ht` works: